mattermost/docs/source/administration/config-settings.rst

 Service Provider Public Certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The certificate file used to generate the signature on a SAML request to the Identity Provider for a service provider initiated SAML login, when Mattermost is the Service Provider.
+The certificate file used to generate the signature on a SAML request to the Identity Provider for a service provider-initiated SAML login, when Mattermost is the service provider.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PublicCertificateFile": ""`` with string input.                                                                         |